 After the room party, I went suiting down at the Westin, ran into a bunch of people and wound up at the nightly rave.
 By that time however (like midnight), I was verryyy tired.
 The rave was awesome, and I wish I had stayed longer than I did.
 I danced with some of my roommates, and other friends I met up with there.
 I got some really great shots of my Neon-orange fursuit glowing under the lights!

 I feel so smol being sandwiched by 2 heads!

 🐾 OFFICIAL EVENTS

-1. Opening Ceremonies- I attend opening ceremonies every year :) it’s always nice to be introduced to the guests of honor, the charity, and get some basic information about what to expect.
-Opening ceremonies always gets my hyped!
+I attend opening ceremonies every year :) it’s always nice to be introduced to the guests of honor, the charity, and get some basic information about what to expect.
+Opening ceremonies always gets me hyped!

-2. Fursuit games - unfortunately I was not in the games this year.
+Unfortunately I was not in the games this year.
 It was hard to get in!
-Plus, they’re very big and well organized, u have to either know people or get there super early.
+Plus, they’re very big and well organized, you have to either know people or get there super early.

-6. Closing ceremonies.
-I was about to go to closing ceremonies..... but then I saw the line (the massive crowd of people outside the ballroom a half hour beforehand).
-I didn’t physically go, cus it wouldn’t have been worth it, but I did watch them on the Anthrocon livestream.
+I was about to go to the closing ceremonies... but then I saw the line (the massive crowd of people outside the ballroom a half hour beforehand).
+I didn’t physically go, because it wouldn’t have been worth it, but I did watch the ceremonies on the Anthrocon livestream.
 (Much better audio and visual quality).

-7. Dead Dog- on Sunday night, I suited up to go to the dead dog dance in the Westin.
-BUT I couldn’t stay in suit long.
+On Sunday night, I suited up to go to the dead dog dance in the Westin.
+But I couldn’t stay in suit long.
 The air conditioning wasn’t high enough, and the impromptu headless lounge only had warm water.
-Haha, but I got out of suit, and went back with my roommate (Hip Hop).
+But I got out of suit, and went back with my roommate (Hip Hop).
 We stayed until the end.

 🐾 PROS / MY FAVOURITE PARTS